 Where to Grab Coffee, Wine, Drinks & Lounge

-Coffee House by Pleasant Gardens, opened by M Minn Thu, same owner as La Buvette Riziére.
+Coffee House by Pleasant Gardens, opened by M Minn Thu, the same owner as La Buvette Riziére.
 Both spots are ideal for sunrise or sunset.
-Coffee House is near Red Mountain Estate Vineyards and is the hangout spot any time of the day.
+Coffee House is near Red Mountain Estate Vineyards and is the hangout spot at any time of the day.
 Grab your morning coffee and catch up on some laptop work.
 Or lounge on the lawn, play some games and do some yoga.
 Grab beers and wine on the upstairs deck during sunset.
-Food is also available as well as a bookshelf guests can help themselves to.
+Food is also available as well as a bookshelf that guests can help themselves to.

 Facebook Page: https://www.facebook.com/winegardenandsunsetbar

 La Rizière Buvette is the best place for sunset in Inle Lake.
 It is absolutely one of the most beautiful restaurants I’ve ever encountered in my life.
 The restaurant sits on the rice fields in a secluded village area a few kilometers from the main town.
 Beautifully decorated with the perfect balance of colors with the restaurant structure carefully constructed with bamboo.
 Full menus served all day with a wide range of traditional Burmese, International food and a selection of wine, beer and fruit juices.